-- D. Offer of a Comparable Unit.
-Notwithstanding subsection B of this Section 6-58.85, a Landlord, in lieu of making Temporary Relocation Payments or Rent Differential Payments, may offer the Tenant a Comparable Rental Unit in Alameda while the work on the displaced Tenant's Rental Unit is being completed.
-The Tenant, in the Tenant's sole discretion, may waive, in writing, any of the Comparable factors in deciding whether the Rental Unit is Comparable. - 1.
-If the Tenant accepts the offer and occupies the Comparable Rental Unit, the Tenant shall pay no more than the Rent the Tenant was paying at the time the Tenant was served with the notice to temporarily terminate the tenancy or at the time the Tenant vacated the Rental Unit, or the Tenant shall pay some other amount agreeable to the Landlord and Tenant that does not exceed the Rent at the time the tenant vacated the Rental Unit, if a governmental agency ordered the Rental Unit vacated or the Tenant vacated the Rental Unit due to Health or Safety Conditions, and no notice of temporary termination of tenancy was served. - 2.
+- vacated the Rental Unit, or the Tenant shall pay some other amount agreeable to the Landlord and Tenant that does not exceed the Rent at the time the tenant vacated the Rental Unit. - 2.
 If the Tenant accepts the offer, the Landlord shall (i) pay the Tenant's reasonable and documented moving expenses to the Comparable Rental Unit and from the Comparable Rental Unit to the Tenant's Rental Unit and (ii) continue to make Temporary Relocation Payments or Rent Differential Payments until the Tenant has occupied the Comparable Rental Unit. - 3.
 If Tenant does not agree that a particular Rental Unit is Comparable, the Tenant must so inform the Landlord in writing.
-A Landlord may file an appeal with the Program Administrator within 10 days of the Landlord's receipt of the Tenant's written decision.
-A Hearing Officer shall hear and decide the appeal pursuant to procedures set forth in adopted Regulations.
+A Landlord may file an appeal with the Program Administrator within ten (10) days of the Landlord's receipt of the Tenant's written decision.
+A Hearing Officer shall hear and decide the appeal pursuant to procedures set forth in Rent Program Regulations.
 If the Hearing Officer has determined the Rental Unit is Comparable but the Tenant chooses not to occupy the Comparable Rental Unit, the Landlord shall have no further obligation to make Temporary Relocation Payments or Rent Differential Payments and the Tenant shall have no further obligation to pay Rent until the Tenant has re-occupied the Rental Unit from which the Tenant was displaced. - 4.
-If a Tenant has occupied a Comparable Rental Unit for at least 120 days, a Tenant for good cause may vacate the Comparable Rental Unit and thereafter receive from the Landlord Rent Differential Payments until the Tenant has re-occupied the Rental Unit from which the Tenant was displaced or, if the Tenant has found alternative, permanent housing, has received from the Landlord a Permanent Relocation Payment.
-Good cause shall be established in adopted regulations.
+If a Tenant has occupied a Comparable Rental Unit for at least one hundred twenty (120) days, a Tenant for good cause may vacate the Comparable Rental Unit and thereafter receive from the Landlord Rent Differential Payments until the Tenant has re-occupied the Rental Unit from which the Tenant was displaced or, if the Tenant has found alternative, permanent housing, has received from the Landlord a Permanent Relocation Payment.
+Good cause shall be established in Rent Program regulations.